You may be wondering where you can go on holiday now restrictions have eased for domestic and international travel.

 Rules and restrictions vary depending on where you live in the UK.
 If you live in England, Scotland, Wales or Northern Ireland you are allowed to travel to, and stay overnight, in any of those countries.

-You can find the latest UK travel advice, in our blog ‘Can I go on holiday in the UK?’ or on the links below:
+You can find the latest UK travel advice on the links below:

 - Travel advice for England